pyexcel/pyexcel-ods3/README.rst

     >>> sheet.save_as("another_file.ods")

-Reading from a StringIO instance
+Reading from a IO instance
 ================================

 You got to wrap the binary content with StringIO to get odf working::